-- You can organise a three-day Tasmania itinerary in the South of the island to visit Hobart, Port Arthur and Freycinet National Park.
-If you have more time, add Bruni Island to your itinerary.
+- You can organise a three-day Tasmania itinerary in the south of the island to visit Hobart, Port Arthur and Freycinet National Park.
+If you have more time, add Bruny Island to your itinerary.

-- You can focus on Craddle Mountain, my favourite highlight during our Tasmania road trip.
+- You can focus on Cradle Mountain, my highlight during our Tasmania road trip.
 You’ll probably save driving time if you fly to Launceston.